GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The proper use of comments is to compensate for our failure to express ourself in code.
+Of the many forms of false culture, a premature converse with abstractions is perhaps the most likely to prove fatal to the growth of a masculine vigour of intellect.

-~ Robert C. Martin
+~ George Boole
 <pre>

 </pre>